creativescala/creative-scala/book/src/pages/substitution/substitution.md

 The expression containing the `+` consists of two sub-expressions, `1` and `("Moonage daydream".indexOf("N"))`.
 We have to decide which to evaluate first: the left or the right.
-Let's arbitrarily choose the right sub-expression (we'll return to this choice later.)
+Let's arbitrarily choose the right sub-expression.
+(We'll return to this choice later.)

 The sub-expression `("Moonage daydream".indexOf("N"))` again consists of two sub-expressions, `"Moonage daydream"` and `"N"`.
 Let's again evaluate the right-hand first, remembering that literal expressions are not values so they must be evaluated.